Key Stage 1 and 2

 Phonics in Year 1

 The children continue their phonics journey into Year 1.
-They cover Phase 3, 4 and 5 and will continue to read story books linked to the sounds with additional activities for spelling and grammar.
+They cover new grapheme knowledge linked to Phase 5 and will continue to read books linked to newly taught graphemes.
 At the end of Year 1, children complete the statutory phonics screening check, which is a simple test made up of 40 real and nonsense (pseudo) words and takes approximately 10 minutes.
 This assesses phonics skills and knowledge learned through Reception and Year 1.
 It is designed to give teachers and parents information on how your child is progressing in Phonics.
 It will help to identify whether your child needs additional support at this stage so that they do not fall behind in this vital early reading skill.

 Phonics beyond Year 1

-Children in Year 2 continue using the letters and sounds programme during the Autumn term, with additional activities for spelling and grammar.
-For those children needing additional support with phonics, interventions are put into place.
-Any children who did not pass the phonics screening check will continue their daily phonics lessons and retake the check at the end of Year 2.
+Children in Year 2 continue using the Essential Letters Programme with those children who require further work within their phonic learning.
+Any children who did not pass the phonics screening check will continue with daily phonics lessons and retake the check at the end of Year 2.
+Those children ready to move on from phonic move into support for spelling within the curriculum.

 We follow the Agreed Rochdale syllabus for RE.
 It is our aim that our children will develop the knowledge and skills to live in a multicultural society and will have the knowledge of the predominant religions in our local area.
 We also strive to develop the children’s confidence to discuss links and common themes in people’s religious beliefs.
 We also feel that it is vital that our children have the skills to demonstrate understanding and empathy towards the views of others.